jgh/play-stretchy/README.md

 ### Type Mappings

-In  each  element of  the indicies array  you can define a mappings field.
+In  each  element of  the indices array  you can define a mappings field.
 This field contains a JSON object.
 Stretchy will  loop through  each  field of  the  mappings object and  make  a  request to  the  put  mapping api  (http://www.elasticsearch.org/guide/reference/api/admin-indices-put-mapping/).
 The  name  of the  field  is  used  as  the type  to  create a  mapping  for.
 A  JSON object is created  contain only the  single  field and  this  object is  passed to ES as the  source of a  PutMappingRequest.
 See  http://www.elasticsearch.org/guide/reference/mapping/  for mapping  details.

 ```
 elasticsearch  =  {
    client {...}
-   indicies:  [
+   indices:  [
    {
        name: stuff
        mappings  {